oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 > **Informative comment**
 >
 > The client and gateway between them should negotiate a reasonable and practical session expiry interval according to the network and infrastructure
 > environment in which they are deployed.
-For example, it would not be practical to set a session -- expiry -- interval of many months on a gateway
+For example, it would not be practical to set a session expiry interval of many months on a gateway whose
-> whose hardware is only capable of storing a few client sessions.
+> hardware is only capable of storing a few client sessions.

 #### 3.1.4.7 Maximum Packet Size